-If you’re sending emails via SMTP, we will log error codes in the UI as descriptive SMTP API errors.
+If you’re sending emails via SMTP, we will log error codes in the UI as descriptive SMTP API errors, provided those were enabled on your end.
 The only exception to this would be if a connection error occurs before the message data reaches us.
 For the data we do receive and error codes we log accordingly, please refer to the Bounces section for more details.

 Interpreting the message events#

 Once you’ve identified the relevant message in the Activity list, you can click into it to find all the events related to that message, and the times at which they occurred.

 A message that shows as "Queued" was accepted by Postmark but has not yet been sent to the recipient.

 If the message appears as Queued it could signalize one of the following things:- Postmark itself is experiencing trouble with processing your emails - check our Status Page to confirm if this is the case. - Your account or Message Stream sending was paused (e.g. your bounce or spam rate is too high).
 If this happens, we reach out to you (or your account owner), so please check your inbox for messages sent by Postmark, or contact us if you’re not able to find any.